 - 2020 African Canadian/Black History Month 15th Anniversary & Gala Ball

 - 2021 Leading the ‘Black History Month’ Launch in collaboration with the MacKenzie Art Gallery of Regina

 Sharon-Ann is also a talented singer in her own rights.
-She’s been singing and studying classical music since she was nine years old and is still active in her studies today.
+She’s been singing and studying classical music since she was nine years old and is still active in her studies and performances today.

 Sharon-Ann was the Opening Concert Performer at the February 2017 Measha Bruggergosman’s Songs of Freedom Concert for ‘Black History Month’ in Regina at the Conexus Art Centre.
 Sharon-Ann’s Opening Repertoire is as follows:

 - ‘Mon coeur s’ouvre a ta voix’, in French Samson et Dalila, by Camille Saint-Saens, followed by

 - ‘Silent Noon’ in English by Ralph Vaughan Williams, closing out the performance with

 - ‘Ombra Mai Fu’ in Italian by Georg Friedrich Handel.